 Some factors that could be looked at include:

-If, after assessing these factors, it is decided that the mentorship is not working, it is better to end it sooner rather than later.
+If, after assessing these factors, one or both parties decide the mentorship relationship isn’t working, it’s better to end it sooner than later.
 This allows both parties to move on and find a more successful pairing.

-With a tool like Together, all of that stress is swept away with our powerful matching algorithm and automated questionnaires.
-You'll be able to find the right mentor for each mentee in your organization and create lasting and mutually valuable relationships.
+With a tool like Together, our powerful matching algorithm and automated questionnaires take a lot of the burden of matching mentors and mentees off your shoulders.
+You'll be able to find the right mentor for each mentee in your organization and create lasting, mutually beneficial relationships.

 Above all, remember that the right pairs can be found through careful consideration of both mentors and mentees.
-Don't just focus on their personality types or areas of expertise – also think about what the mentee wants to get out of the experience.
+Don't just focus on their personality types or areas of expertise—think about what the mentee wants to get out of the experience.
 With a little effort, you can create an amazing program that benefits everyone involved.